ahmadajmi/CSS-Grid-Layout/ideas.md

 In addition, the absence of content structure in grid layout helps to manage changes to layout by using fluid and source order independent layout techniques.
 By combining media queries with the CSS properties that control layout of the grid container and its children, authors can adapt their layout to changes in device form factors, orientation, and available space, without needing to alter the semantic nature of their content.

+A very interesting feature of the Grid Module is the ability to adapt the content layout to changes in different devices and viewports without changing the semantic of the content.